Visiting an in-network dentist can help reduce your costs and the amount of paperwork you must file.

-- PPO plans allow you to see both in-network and out-of-network dentists, but your insurance plan will likely pay a lower rate for out-of-network dentists.
-DHMO plans do not provide coverage for out-of-network dentists
+- Dental PPO plans allow you to see both in-network and out-of-network dentists, but your insurance plan may pay a lower rate for out-of-network dentists.
+DHMO plans do not provide coverage for out-of-network dentists.

 An in-network dentist is a dentist who has contracted with your insurance company to provide dental services.
-Usually, you will pay less out of your own pocket when you receive care from in-network providers.
+You will typically pay less out of your own pocket when you receive care from in-network providers.

-Insurance companies work with dentists all over the United States to provide as many options for their policyholders as possible.
-The companies ask dentists to sign a contract saying that they will provide a certain discount for the fees for dental services to the company’s policyholders.
-Some agreements are for a certain percentage of fees; other contracts require a flat fee guarantee.
-Whatever form the contract takes, the dentist and the insurance company work together to make sure you get the best dental services and the lowest fees possible.
+Insurance companies work with dentists all over the United States to help provide as many options for their policyholders as possible.
+The companies ask dentists to sign a contract agreeing to provide a certain discount for the fees for dental services to the company’s policyholders.
+Some agreements are for a certain percentage of fees; other contracts may require a flat-fee guarantee.
+Whatever form the contract takes, the dentist and the insurance company work together to make sure you get affordable dental services and the lowest fees possible.

-In return for discounted fees, in-network dentists become the preferred providers for all the company’s policyholders.
-This helps increase the dentist’s business and helps the dentist gain more regular patients who return again and again for dental services.
-A win-win-win for the patients, the dentist, and the insurance company.
+In return for discounted fees, dentists in your insurance provider’s network become the preferred providers for all the company’s policyholders.
+This helps the dentist gain more regular patients who return again and again for dental services.
+A win-win-win for you, your dentist, and your insurance company.

 What is an out-of-network dentist?

-Some dentists will join a network if their patient’s ask.
-If your employer changes dental insurance plans and you do not see your dentist listed in the network, do not hesitate to discuss the problem with your dentist.
+Some dentists may join a network if their patients ask.
+If you change dental insurance plans and you do not see your dentist listed in the network, do not hesitate to discuss the problem with your dentist.

 When evaluating a new dental insurance plan, find out if you are restricted to only seeing in-network dentists.
-Preferred provider organization (PPO) plans allow you to see both in-network and out-of-network dentists, but your insurance company will likely pay a lower rate for out-of-network dentists and you will be responsible for the difference.
+Dental preferred provider organization (PPO) plans typically allow you to see both PPO network dentists and out-of-network dentists, but your insurance company may pay a lower rate for out-of-network dentists and you will typically be responsible for the difference.
 Dental health maintenance organization (DHMO) plans do not provide coverage for out-of-network dentists.